farlies/rsked/doc/CONFIGURATION.md

 The unix `socket` will be used to control `mpd` if available, otherwise the TCP socket (`host`/`port`) will be used.

+### Nrsc5_player

+- `enabled` : boolean, if true, the SDR player (`gqrx`) is enabled
+- `gqrx_bin_path` : string, pathname of the `gqrx` binary
+- `device_index` : integer, Gnuradio device index

+The device index is normally 0 (the default) when only a single SDR device is connected to the computer.
+If you have more than one, boy you're fancy: you might need to specify which SDR `nrsc5` should use here.

 ### Sdr_player